Airline Pilot Program for U.S. Students

 Yes!
-Below are some of the airlines with whom we partner to provide many hiring options for Epic graduates.
-We also host Pilot Career Seminars on campus so you can meet face-to-face with airline representatives.
+We have many airline partners to provide many hiring options for Epic graduates.
+We also host Pilot Career Seminars on campus so you can meet face-to-face with airline representatives during your training period.

-The Airline Pilot Program is an accelerated Part 141 flight training package for students that are consistently able to fly full-time, which is a minimum of 5 days per week and 5 hours per day.
+Our Airline Pilot Program is an accelerated Part 141 flight training package for students that are consistently able to fly full-time, which is a minimum of 5 days per week and 5 hours per day.
 For students that require scheduling accommodations due to other commitments, such as employment or university education, we offer training under Part 61 instruction.
-Part 61 allows a more flexible schedule, however it does then extend the estimated completion time.
+Part 61 allows a more flexible schedule, but it also extends the estimated completion time.
 As per FAA requirements, all Airline Transport Pilots (ATPs) must have met the requirements of the 1,500 hour rule.
 This means you must have logged 1,500 hours total in order to fly for passenger and cargo airlines.
 The steps required to become a professional pilot for a commercial airline are:

 - Hired as Epic Flight Instructor – Get paid to instruct and build flight time to 1,200 hour requirement